k98kurz/sqloquent/readme.md

 ## Overview

-This package provides a set of interfaces and classes to make using a SQL database easier and simpler.
+This package provides a set of interfaces and classes to make using a SQL database easier and simpler, both through synchronously and using asyncio.
 (See section below for full list.)

-The primary features are the `SqlQueryBuilder` and `SqlModel` base classes.
-The `SqlQueryBuilder` uses a monad pattern to build a query from various clauses.
+The primary features are the `SqlQueryBuilder` and `SqlModel` base classes (or `AsyncSqlQueryBuilder` and `AsyncSqlModel` for use with asyncio).
+The `SqlQueryBuilder` uses a monad pattern to build and execute a query from various clauses.
 The `SqlModel` handles encoding, persisting, reading, and decoding models that correspond to rows.
+The query builder can be used without a model, in which case a dynamic model will be created.
+Any grouping will result in `get` returning `Row`s, and joining will result in `get` returning `JoinedModel`s.

 ```python
 from sqloquent import SqlQueryBuilder